 - Bishop Michael does not need anyone to purchase gift cards, share your bank account information, or make wire transfers.
 He has a fabulous Canon for Administration who would handle such a task for him if it was for diocesan business.
 Similarly, your church priest, deacon, or financial officer would never make such a request of you.

 - Phishing emails frequently (but not always) include spelling mistakes and poor grammar.
 They also often claim to be “urgent” or have a task that needs done in a hurry.

 - Never open attachments in suspicious emails or from unknown sources (especially zip files or those with .exe extensions, which are most likely to contain viruses or malware).

 If you receive a suspicious email or text message and just aren’t sure if it’s real or not, the best option is to call the person or organization it claims to be from.

-There are a number of resources available if you want to educate yourself further:
+There are a number of resources available to educate yourself further: